deepaksuthar40128/SE-Project-SERL/README.md

 ## Introduction
 This Project is related to our College [IIIT-A](https://www.iiita.ac.in/) SERL.
-Where college faculties and Research Schollers are genrater of Data, And Everyone is Consumer for same data.
+Where college faculties and Research Scholars are generator of Data, And Everyone is Consumer for same data.

  ## features

- - Faculty and Research Schooler Dynamic Data
+ - Faculty and Research Scholars Dynamic Data
  - User Friendly view

  ## packages